Stay Productive During Social Distancing

 Don't just plan time for work and being at your desk or available to your employers.
 Give equal priority to your free time, calls or connecting with friends and loved ones, and rest/free time.

 Regular meals and snacks can help break up the day and prevent you from feeling like everyone is going feral.
 Divide your day into times punctuated by a meal: Early Morning (breakfast), Mid-morning (snack/hydrate), Mid-day (lunch), Mid-afternoon (snack/hydrate/tea) and Evening (dinner).

 More free time than usual?
 Here are 7 Ways To Stay Entertained At Home during Social Distancing.

 Write down your must-dos, should-dos and do-at-some-point tasks.
 Star the priorities and big deadlines, then shift or cross them off throughout the day.
 If it helps, make one for household and one for work.

 3. Communicate With Your Team

-When #telecommuting, communication is key.
+When in a work-from-home situation, regular communication is key.
 If you are working remotely, sharing your task list with your manager and/or team members will help you stay on track, and your teammates will appreciate knowing you are on top of things.
-A short IM or text to let them know you're accomplishing your tasks will help them feel at ease and hold you accountable.
+A short IM or text to let them know you're accomplishing tasks will help them feel at ease and hold you accountable.
 Plus, in situations where things can change pretty rapidly, they can let you know if certain tasks are to be put on the back burner or expedited, saving you time and frustration.